 Russian Red “Ragged Jack” Kale – A tender, mild-flavored variety with purple stems and a reddish tint to leaves.
 Frost tolerant.
 Matures in 55-60 days.

 Vates Blue Curled Kale – Compact, upright plant with frilly, blue-tinted leaves.
 Frost tolerant. overwinters to zone 6.
 Matures in 50-80 days.

 Blue Curled Scotch Kale – Tender blue-green leaves on compact plants.
 Frost tolerant.
 Matures in 55-60 days.

 Dwarf Siberian Kale – Small plants grow only about 14″ tall and are very cold hardy.
 Matures quickly in 50 days.

 Dwarf Blue Curled Kale – One of the most frost tolerant kales.
 Grows 12″ high and 20-35″ wide.
 Early maturing at 55-60 days.

 Kohlrabi is a member of the cabbage family.
 The edible part of the plant is the swollen stem that may be eaten raw or cooked.
-This fast growing, cool season crop can be a bit finicky.
+This fast-growing, cool-season crop can be a bit finicky.
 It does best in cool, moist soil without any hot spells to make it woody.
-Start seeds indoors if weather is hot and transplant seedlings to garden.
-Protect with a row cover for first 2 weeks.
+Start seeds indoors if weather is hot and transplant seedlings to the garden.
+Protect with a row cover for the first 2 weeks.
 Prefers a summy location.